A stack in Terragrunt is a collection of related units that can be managed together. Stacks provide a way to:

 If any of the units failed to deploy, then Terragrunt will not attempt to deploy the units that depend on them.

-Note: Not all blocks are able to access outputs passed by dependency
+Note: Not all blocks can access outputs passed by dependency

 blocks.
 See the section on Configuration parsing order for more information.